 - Lynn J, Arkes HR, Stevens M, Cohn F, Koenig B, Fox E, et at.
 Rethinking fundamental assumptions: SUPPORT's implications for future reform.
 Study to Understand Prognoses and Preferences and Risks of Treatment.
 J Am Geriatr Soc.
 2000 May;48(5 Suppl):S214-21.

 - Detering KM, Hancock AD, Reade MC, Silvester W. The impact of advance care planning on end of life care in elderly patients: randomised controlled trial.
 BMJ.
 2010 Mar 23;340:c1345.

 - Street A, Ottmann G. State of the science review of advance care planning models.
 Bundoora, VIC: La Trobe University; 2006.
+(291kb pdf)